Alfresco/alfresco-ng2-components/README.md

 ## Components

-You can find the sources for all ADF components in the:
+You can find the sources for all ADF components in the [`lib`](/lib) folder.
-[`lib`](/lib) folder.

 Full documentation for all components is available at the